 At the end of this knowledge series, James explains that there is no perfect movement screen.
 While we each might think ours is the pinnacle, they all have flaws.
 That’s why James recommends that coaches modify their screen relative to what they are going to do with their client.
 “If I’m going to give my client a lot of leg presses I should probably have a screen for that,” says James, highlighting an example of a personalized movement screen.

 Every coach needs a starting point to develop their own personalized movement screen.
 If you are looking for some inspiration, we have developed a four-level movement screen that is part of our body, movement, and work assessment.
-Get a free introduction to our system of client assessment and a checklist to use during your next assessment by signing up for The Free 7-Day OPEX Coaching Course.
+Get a free introduction to our system of client assessment and a checklist to use during your next assessment by downloading this free Coach’s Toolkit.